einstin88/sapling-release/README.md

 	- It takes a couple of seconds to load the PDF parser.
 Sometimes the first timer is up before it is loaded.
 If it continues, then don't worry about the message.
 Otherwise, you may be running with MacOS 10.14 or older, which has old Java setup and will cause strange behaviour.

 3. Why am I getting segmentation fault : 11?
 	- This should be fixed now.
 If you're using MacOS, it is due to the way Python and Mac handles memory.
-You may have feed it with a large file, increasing RAM and cache usage by the program.
-I will try to fix this in the next version.
+You may have fed it with a large file, increasing RAM and cache usage by the program.

 4. Why does it take a couple of minutes every time I enter a question?
 	- It is still in the preliminary development phase of the program.
 So the focus is on accuracy of the results.
 Speed will be improved in the future for sure!
 Please let us know if you find the program useful or what needs to be improved, so it can be added as a future feature!